CARTAvis/carta-archived/README.md

 1. To build carta by command line.
 2. To build Qwt 6.1.2 needed by Carta in some scripts.

-### Or you can download the the other Qt installers to install Qt Creator and Qt 5.3.2
+### Or you can download the the other Qt offline installers to install Qt Creator and Qt 5.3.2

+1. Latest Qt creator (4.2.x): https://download.qt.io/official_releases/qtcreator/4.2/4.2.0/
+2. Qt 5.3.2, bundle with old Qt creator (3.2.x): http://download.qt.io/archive/qt/5.3/5.3.2/

-Such as this offline installer, http://download.qt.io/archive/qt/5.8/5.8.0/qt-opensource-linux-x64-5.8.0.run.
-Also, if you choose another path to install, you need to setup QT5PATH variable manually, such as `QT5PATH=/opt/Qt/5.3/gcc_64/bin/`
+Also, if you choose another path to install (Qt lib part), you need to setup QT5PATH variable manually, such as `QT5PATH=/opt/Qt/5.3/gcc_64/bin/`

 ## Install most Third Party libraries, some are built from source code
 cd `your-carta-work`, execute `sudo ./CARTAvis/carta/scripts/install3party.sh`